atef1995/sayarat/.github/instructions/tsx instructions.instructions.md

 These guidelines are designed to ensure consistency, maintainability, and performance in the development of TSX components within our codebase.
 Please adhere to these practices when creating or modifying components.

+### Important Note

+dark mode is handled by Ant Design theming in the root, and Tailwind CSS is used for utility-first styling.
+Ensure that all components are compatible with these frameworks. do not hardcode dark mode colors or styles; instead, use Ant Design's theming capabilities and Tailwind CSS classes for styling.

 ### Fixing Issues

 - **Identify the Issue**: Clearly define the problem you are addressing.
 Document any related issues or bugs in the codebase.